 If you have worries about raising concerns about patient safety or the performance or conduct of a colleague, speak to an MDU medico-legal adviser on 0800 716646.

-This guidance was correct at publication 05/11/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 05/11/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.